KimikaTeorikoa/python-notes-tccm/contents/functions.md

 them over and over again.
 Sometimes, as your code gets more complicated it will make sense to **abstract** some of the computations that you are doing and isolate them into a separate piece of code, called a **function**.
+Functions are useful for a number of reasons:
+* They make your code more *readable*.
+* Using functions you may *shorten* your code, avoiding repetitive actions.
+* They make your code easier to *debug*.
+* Functions may be *reused* in different programs.

 ## Built-in functions
 In fact, we have been using functions since the beginning of our